Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Central limit theorem and a probabilistic conclusion on Mertens function

 A second and more detailed approach is also based on the above results.
 Based on the above normal law, one can place a different kind of bound not involving the above $\epsilon$, by invoking the law of iterated logs.
 If, as argued above, {$B_L (\ell)$} is a random walk, then the law states \beq \limsupL ~ \frac{ |B_L|}{ \sqrt{2 L \log \log L} } = 1 ~~~~~a. s. \eeq where $a.\, s.$ means almost surely.
-As stated above, the bound \eqref{iterated} is sufficient for proving the GRH since the $\log$'s do not spoil convergence of the integral \eqref{Mellin}.
-The analysis done for the block variables $B_L$ which are sampling on all possible scales the restricted Mertens function $\hat M(n)$ extends of course to $\hat M(n)$ itself, so that we can conclude \beq \limsupn ~ \frac{ |\hat M(n)|}{ \sqrt{2 n \log \log n} } = 1 ~~~~~a. s. \eeq
+As stated above, the bound \eqref{iterated} is sufficient for showing the validity of the GRH since the $\log$'s do not spoil convergence of the integral \eqref{Mellin}.
+The analysis done for the block variables $B_L$ which sample on all possible scales the restricted Mertens function $\hat M(n)$ extends of course to $\hat M(n)$ itself, so that we can conclude \beq \limsupn ~ \frac{ |\hat M(n)|}{ \sqrt{2 n \log \log n} } = 1 ~~~~~a. s. \eeq